discordnova/Nova/ratelimiter/README.md

 The Ratelimiter service binary is a simple Rust program which expose a gRPC Service defined by [`proto/nova_ratelimit_v1.proto`](proto/nova_ratelimit_v1.proto) on `[::0]:50051` (quick representation for `IPv4/0.0.0.0` or `IPv6/::`, on port `50051`) using [tonic](https://github.com/hyperium/tonic).

-The binary also communicates with a Redis Node to store buckets used in [the algorithm](#algorithm).
+The binary also communicates with a Redis Node to store buckets by [the algorithm](#algorithm).
-It supports both `redis` and `rediss` protocol and we are working on a Redis Cluster support.
+It supports both `redis` and `rediss` protocol and, we are working on a Redis Cluster support.

 ## Library

-> TODO: make a good documentation while making the lib Static lib + [FFI interface](https://en.wikipedia.org/wiki/Foreign_function_interface) for nova-lite
+> TODO: make good documentation while making the lib Static lib + [FFI interface](https://en.wikipedia.org/wiki/Foreign_function_interface) for nova-lite

 ---